yongsungm/yongsungm.github.io/projects/project-3.md

 for as low of a cost as possible.
 To accomplish this, I bought a used bicycle<br>
 and researched everything I would need to know to successfully complete the <br>
 trip.
 I joined a bicycle co-op to gather advice and learn what I could from <br>
 experienced cyclists.
-Here I learned basic bicycle maintenancesuch as how to<br>
+Here I learned basic bicycle maintenance such as how to<br>
 change spokes and patch tires.
 I also physically trained beforehand by making<br>
 day trips across the city and by using bicycle machines at the gym.
 Another<br>
 preparation I made was to look up bicycle laws of states I would pass through<br>